 A recent study showed that approximately 30% of websites don’t use meta descriptions, so by writing compelling meta descriptions for your client you are giving them an SEO advantage right out of the gate.
 Optimizing meta descriptions for your website might be labeled as “controversial” because another study shows that 70% of the time, Google will rewrite your client’s meta description – usually because it’s not using the keywords that the user is searching for.
-However, a well-crafted meta description can compel users to click!
+However, writing compelling meta descriptions can compel users to click!
 That means using keyword-rich descriptions that people are actually searching for, so when Google does use your meta description, it’s encouraging those clicks and acting as marketing copy for your website.
 While Google has said that meta descriptions don’t directly affect a website’s SEO score, the Click-Through-Rate (or CTR for short) does directly affect the SEO score.
 If improving your client’s meta descriptions can result in a slight increase of CTR %, then the results would be huge.
 To get the highest increase in conversions, we recommend focusing on the best-performing pages on your website – let’s say the top 10.
-If you can increase each of those pages by 2-3%, that could be enough to convert hundreds (or even thousands) of visitors for your business!
+If you can increase each of those pages by 2-3%, that could be enough to convert hundreds (or even thousands) of visitors to your business!

 No-follow links seem to be a dime-a-dozen on a client’s website.
 They don’t pass link authority and most major sites are now starting to use no-follow links for ALL of their outbound links.
 Ouch!
 Does that mean that no-follow links are worthless?
 No!
 While it’s true that they don’t pass link authority inherently, they do have some value for your website: they send relevancy signals to Google they potentially send organic traffic they can be used by visitors who will link to your site in the future (reporters, journalists, etc.) Most agencies are passive about their no-follow links, but there are several things that you can do to maximize these links.
 These things include Quora contributions, blog comments with no-follow links, and republishing on other platforms (Medium, Huff Post, Forbes, etc.).
 For more information on the specifics of these tactics, check out the Whiteboard Fridays video on Moz.